-- On June 21, 2023, the Pennsylvania Milk Marketing Board (PMMB) issued Official General Order No. A-1017, extending the current \$1.00 per hundredweight over-order premium (OOP) for all Class I milk produced, processed, and sold in Pennsylvania. - Effective from July 1, 2023, until December 31, 2023. - Continuance of status-quo since April 2019. - Concerns and calls for reform: - Higher milk prices passed on to consumers - Incentive for milk processors to leave Pennsylvania, impacting the state dairy industry - Legislative efforts for reform: - House Bill 224 sought to grant the PMMB the authority to coordinate the collection and distribution of the over-order premium, allowing the PMMB to collect the premium from processors and distribute it to farmers in a more efficient way. - Senate Bill 50 sought to completely abolish the over-order premium. - Pennsylvania Department of Agriculture's involvement: - May 27, 2022 PDA filed a petition for a hearing to explore alternatives to the over-order premium - April 25, 2023 PA Secretary of Agriculture Russel Redding proposed a plan for equitable distribution - Retailers to collect the entire premium at the point of sale instead of wholesale build-up.
+- On June 21, 2023, the Pennsylvania Milk Marketing Board (PMMB) issued Official General Order No. A-1017, extending the current \$1.00 per hundredweight over-order premium (OOP) for all Class I milk produced, processed, and sold in Pennsylvania. - Effective from July 1, 2023, until December 31, 2023. - Continuance of status-quo since April 2019. - Concerns and calls for reform: - Higher milk prices passed on to consumers - Incentive for milk processors to ship Pennsylvania milk for processing outside the state, impacting the state dairy industry - Legislative efforts for reform: - House Bill 224 sought to grant the PMMB the authority to coordinate the collection and distribution of the over-order premium, allowing the PMMB to collect the premium from processors and distribute it to farmers in a more efficient way. - Pennsylvania Department of Agriculture's involvement: - May 27, 2022 PDA filed a petition for a hearing to explore alternatives to the over-order premium - April 25, 2023 PA Secretary of Agriculture Russell Redding proposed a plan for equitable distribution - Retailers to collect the entire premium at the point of sale instead of wholesale build-up.